 2. To enlist as a civilian, you simply go to the local Navy enlisted recruiter and request the Navy SEAL program.
-From there, you will take the ASVAB, the CSORT, and go through medical screening (MEPS).
-Once cleared medically, you will take Physical Screening Tests (PST) with your SEAL Mentor.
-As you progress into competitive scores, you will be selected and get a date to attend Boot Camp, Pre-BUD/S at Great Lakes then finally arrive at BUD/S in California.
+From there, you will take the ASVAB, the C-SORT (Computerized-Special Operations Resiliency Test) and go through the Military Entrance Processing Station (MEPS).
+Once cleared medically, you will take physical screening tests (PST) with your SEAL mentor.
+As you progress into competitive scores, you will be selected and get a date to attend boot camp, Pre-BUD/S at Great Lakes in Illinois, then finally arrive at BUD/S in California.
 This process can take several months.

-3. To join the Navy as an officer as a civilian after college, you will request to attend Officer Candidate School followed by BUD/S. The officer screening is different.
-In fact, if you get selected to attend the selection program, you will attend SEAL Officer Assessment and Selection (SOAS) during the summer after your application was submitted in January / February of that year.
-You will be attending SOAS with ROTC, USNA, and other service academies' Cadets / Midshipmen seeking one of the few officer slots they offer each year (usually 50-70 slots).
-This process can take a year or more from application submission to OCS date.
+3. To join the Navy as an officer as a civilian after college, you will request to attend Officer Candidate School, followed by BUD/S. The officer screening is different.
+If you get selected to attend the selection program, you will attend SEAL Officer Assessment and Selection (SOAS) during the summer after your application was submitted in January or February of that year.
+You will attend SOAS with ROTC, the U.S. Naval Academy and other service academies' cadets and midshipmen seeking one of the few officer slots they offer each year (usually 50-70 slots).
+This process can take a year or more from submitting an application to receiving your OCS date.

 The biggest questions people ask are:

 The best comparison I have heard about the role of the officer in the SEAL platoons is that of a quarterback on a football team.
-That quarterback may be a rookie but, by position, is in-charge of getting the team down the field.
-They make decisions based on personal ability, advice from his veteran linemen, and coaches.
-The young platoon commander is similar, and with more experience can advance into bigger leadership combat roles well into his career at different SEAL Teams.
-How long can an officer stay operational compared to the enlisted SEAL?
-This depends on how your body handles years of deploying and training.
-Typically, after 10-12 years, the officer will be less operationally involved in the platoon setting.
-He might be part of a task unit / element as a Lieutenant Commander or at DEVGRU as a squadron commander.
-If you are able and capable, this is how you would extend your operational life into your mid to late 30's.
+That quarterback may be a rookie but, by position, is in charge of getting the team down the field.
+They make decisions, based on personal ability and advice from their veteran linemen and coaches.
+The young platoon commander is similar and, with more experience, can advance into bigger leadership combat roles well into his career at different SEAL teams.

-Remember, this is a young man's job and later in their careers the veterans with the experience become the teachers (senior enlisted and warrant officers).
-I think both jobs are a calling and are for a special kind of person -- a teammate first.
-In my opinion, you cannot go wrong with either option.
-However, if you select the enlisted route, you have until age 36 until you can attend OCS and go back to the Teams as an officer with incredible experience and knowledge of what a good officer should be.
+Remember, this is a young person's job, and later in their careers, the veterans with the experience become the teachers (senior enlisted and warrant officers).
+Both jobs are a calling and are for a special kind of person -- a teammate first.
+You cannot go wrong with either option.
+However, if you select the enlisted route, you have until age 36 until you can attend OCS and go back to the teams as an officer with incredible experience and knowledge of what a good officer should be.